nrdrch/slib-sorter/README.md

 # Sample Library Sorter
 ###### *for now only meant to run on Windows10
 > This script allows you to quickly sort a massive amount of files, any kind you might find in your Sample Library as a Music Producer.
+For now, it will match after file name & type to the best of its abilitys.
+If you're curious about what it is matching the files against.
+[Look at this son of a book](src/slib-sorter.py#L161-204)
 ##### Audio, Project Files & Plugin Presets (for now just Serum and Massive)
 ### Dependecies
 #### [Python](https://www.python.org/downloads/), [termcolor 2.3.0 ](https://pypi.org/project/termcolor/)